Close button

 Hosted by: Jaime Kelton

 About: The show all about family; but with gay!
 Queer mom, Jaimie Kelton, humorously goes in-depth with weekly LGBTQIA+ guests about their families; how they made them, and how they show up in a world that wasn't necessarily designed for them.
-The mission is to normalize, elevate and celebrate, while confirming that we're just like other parents, trying not to yell at our kids when they still haven't put their shoes on and we're 25 minutes late for school.
+The mission is to normalize, elevate, and celebrate—while showing that, like any other parents, the challenge of keeping cool when the kids still haven’t put their shoes on and the clock is 25 minutes past schedule is all too real.
 The end result is a compelling podcast that amusingly explores the age-old question: what's it like to live as an LGBTQ family in a world built for the straights?

 Meela Imperato